jorins/jorin.se/pages/grimoire/bass-tone.md

 Bass tone is a beautiful subject.
 It carries infinite nuance for those with ears to hear it.
 It is simultaneously well explored and criminally unexplored.
 This is my attempt to document it from a doom metal bassist's perspective.

-Some things to note:
+# Disclaimers

 1. This is written from my own perspective with my own biases and artistic preferences.
 2. For most of this document, I'll be referring to amplifiers, analogue amplifier emulators, and digital amplifier models as just amplifiers.
 Likewise, I will not make a distinction between physical speaker cabinets or impulse responses.
-See [[#Analogue vs Digital]] for why and my personal preferences in those matters.
+See [[#Analogue vs Digital]] and [[#Tubes vs Transistors]] for why and my personal preferences in those matters.
+3. Most of this advice is hopefully applicable to other forms of sound design as well.
+Primarily guitars, which technologically overlap a lot with basses.
+However, I don't know the first thing about how to mic a trumpet or how to
+4. A lot of this document has yet not been reviewed, not by myself and not by my peers.
+Some of it was written while I had a fever.
+5. I am a habitual clown with a relatively dry sense of humour.
+I try to keep the joker inside of me muzzled but I cannot contain her forever.
+Hopefully the jokes are pretty obvious and help make my point, but if something is unclear as a result of poor attempts at humour, I'd love to hear that feedback if you can be bothered reaching out.

 # Designing a tone